dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	How does this number compare with the starting number of gene trees?
 Are there less or more?

-	You can also count  each of the two kind of ortholgos
+	You can also count  each of the two kinds of orthologs

 		ls 05_MO_orthologs/*.ortho.tre | wc -l